iblh/material-theme-docs/intro-en.md

 - `divider`: set `true` to add a divider before the footer
 - `theme`: set `true` to display a link to the theme site
 -
-### qrcode

-Use this to show qrcode in your article.
-Need `hexo-helper-qrcode` to support this feature:

 ## Integrated Services
 Read the [Service](/services/)